ang-zeyu/infisearch/docs/src/indexer/indexing.md

 You can index **multiple files** into **one document** using the reserved field [`_add_files`](./fields.md#reserved-fields).
 This can be particularly useful for overriding data on a case-by-case basis.

+#### Example: Overriding a Document's Title

-For example, suppose you have the following files:
+Suppose you have the following files:

 ```
 folder